WuerthPhoenix/tornado/doc/61-tornado/logger.rst

 The configuration subsection `logger.tracing_elastic_apm` allows to configure the connection to Elastic APM for the tracing functionality.
-If this section is not provided traces will be sent to the APM Server.
 The following entries can be configured:

 - __apm_output__: Whether the Logger data should be sent to the Elastic APM Server.
 Valid values are *true* and *false*.